MateoProjects/MAI/IML/Teoria/Visualization_w5_revisat.md

 ## Self Organizing Maps

-Kohonen describes SOM as "visualization and analysis tool for high dimensional data"
+Kohonen describes SOM as "visualization and analysis tool for high dimensional data".

+It is an unsupervised  ANN.

 **Applications**